Have you ever had a Whole of Life policy with Aviva?

 You could be owed £1,000s in compensation if Aviva mis-sold you your Whole of Life policy.

-Many customers have been mis-sold their Whole of Life cover by Aviva.
-Aviva failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many consumers have been mis-sold their Whole of Life cover by Aviva.
+Aviva failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If you believe you were mis-sold your whole of life policy by Aviva, start you claim by completing the form opposite.

 Aviva mis-sold Whole of Life policies in many different ways:

 - Aviva did not make the customer aware that their Life Cover was linked to the Stock Market.